ybettan/image-composer/CUSTOMIZE_RHCOS.md

 Now we will spawn a VM with a custome disk image to boot

 We will use [kcli](https://github.com/karmab/kcli) to boot the machine.
+Make sure to update the disk reference in [rhcos-disk-image.yml](./rhcos-disk-image.yml)
 ```
 kcli create plan -f rhcos-disk-image.yml
 ```